taichimaeda/taichimaeda.github.io/content/posts/Stalin Sort in Lazy K/index.md

 \end{align}
 $$

+A small caveat is that an empty list in Lazy K is represented as an integer $\mathrm{eol}\triangleq256$, so there is no need to store a boolean flag in each node to indicate if the list is empty or not, which is common in other encodings.

 Building on these primitives, we can implement the Stalin sort algorithm in Lazy K in a straightforward way.
 The algorithm can be expressed as a recursive function that takes a list and a bound, and returns a sorted list:

 $$